ninjami/biila-go-api-laravel-wrapper/README.md

 # Biila Go Partner API Laravel Wrapper

-This package provides a simple setup for using Biila Go Partner API with Laravel.
+This package provides a streamlined access to the Biila Go Partner API within your Laravel project.

+## Installation

+Run the following command in the root folder of your Laravel project.

+`composer require biila-go/laravel-api-wrapper`

 ## Config values